Choosing the right camera for your application.

 - Mounts and cables?
 Can I run a cable to the best mounting position?

 - Body type including IP and IK ratings?
-Mounts required?
+Mounts or protection required?

 - Storage requirements – bit rate vs length of time to retain video?
 We can assist once you have chosen the camera quantity and type.